 Communities of color have recently used NEPA to challenge the Keystone XL pipeline, waste incinerators in Puerto Rico, intrusive transit plans in Los Angeles, and pollution from the KCI Airport in Kansas City.
 The Northern Cheyenne Tribe in Montana successfully used NEPA to thwart Trump administration’s plans to reopen coal-mining leases on public lands.
 Ill-conceived development along the I-70 Corridor near Denver stopped thanks to NEPA.
 It is community voices, not those of polluting and profit-driven corporations with armies of well-paid litigators and lobbyists that are most likely to be excluded or ignored in the decision-making process.
 And it is their voices that can help stop further division and destruction in our environments if they are made a part of the planning process.

 Put simply, the National Environmental Policy Act is a tool to help uplift the people’s environmental voice.
 The law endured as the Trump administration waged war on environmental protections, but not without taking some damage.
-Now, it’s on the Biden administration to repair what was broken.
-It took a positive first step in October 2021 by reversing Trump regulations that put polluter interests over those of the public.
+Now, the Biden Administration is looking to reverse that damage.
+In July 2023, the Administration released a proposed rule to remedy the Trump Administration’s harmful changes and restore the NEPA regulations to their original intent.

 The spirit that drove communities of color and neighborhood residents throughout the U.S. to hang banners, picket, sit in, and stand up in the 1950s and 1960s is alive today.
 Even though several communities of color across the nation have been displaced and burdened by pollution because of freeway development projects in the 1960s, NEPA helps to fight against exclusionary and environmentally disruptive planning processes.